Buzorcodes/Metacrafters/README.md

 To remove tokens from circulation:

 1. Call the `burn` function, passing the holder's wallet address and the amount of tokens to be burned.
+2. A require statement must be passed before token can be burnt, the `balanceOf[walletAddress]` of the user is checked first to confirm that the `_value` is greater than amount in the their balances, if its not up to or equal the amount the transaction will fail
-2. The total supply and the balance of the holder's address will be adjusted accordingly.
+3. The total supply and the balance of the holder's address will be adjusted accordingly.

 ## License

 This project is licensed under the terms of the MIT license.
-See [LICENSE](https://chat.openai.com/LICENSE) for more details.